Lilly to sell cheaper version of top-selling insulin Humalog

 - Amazon abandons plan to occupy huge downtown Seattle office building

-U.S. senators grilled the leaders of several major companies last week in a hearing about drug prices.
+List prices are initial figures drugmakers attach to a product and are typically knocked down by rebates negotiated with pharmacy benefit managers.
+But those initial prices can still hurt patients without coverage or those who must first pay high deductibles before their coverage starts.

-Humalog brought in $1.8 billion in U.S. sales last year for Indianapolis-based Eli Lilly and Co.
+Humalog brought in $1.8 billion in U.S. sales and about $3 billion globally last year for Indianapolis-based Eli Lilly and Co.

+Lilly and other drugmakers have been targeted by protesters and taken heat over soaring prices for some of their products.
+They’ve become frequent targets of President Donald Trump, and drug company leaders have been called before Congress and grilled about their prices.

+The drugmakers have said that developing their products is a risky and costly process, and their prices reflect that.
+Some also have noted that while list prices are rising, the net price their companies receive after rebates has been relatively stable.